Neck Block Shift

 On my guitar, the soundhole is not actually a sinkhole (though it can become one, given the proper circumstances), as the issue is not about weight pressing downward (though that is exactly how it has been treated).
 Rather, there is a constant lateral force being applied that is sufficient to distort/compress a perfectly round hole into an oval, and that force resides at 321 My Neck Block Lane.
 Using the sinkhole analogy: my car is stopped at the edge of the hole, brakes applied.
 A big truck has pulled up behind me, bumped into me, shifted into low gear and pressed down on the accelerator pedal.

-Steel strins - Truck Pushing Car toward sinkhole
+Steel strings - Truck Pushing Car toward sinkhole

 I am not suggesting this is an issue for Nylon string guitars.
 The relationship between the forces and components is different.
 Using my silly truck-car analogy, in an exaggerated comparison, you can reverse the order of the vehicles and visualize the difference.